 - Start implementing and testing usage tracking alongside carbon footprint monitoring.
 You need to monitor and report on progress – and that requires analysis of consumption data.

-- Stop doing things in isolation and start partnering with a data and behavioural science based organisation to drive both mitigation and adaptation of actions towards climate change.
+- Stop doing things in isolation and start partnering with a data and behavioral science based organisation to drive both mitigation and adaptation of actions towards climate change.
 Individual corporate action on climate change is great – but real change requires systemic re-thinking.

 It’s time to consider the whole system as an essential step to creating meaningful change.
 This involves working with specialist partners to drive emissions reductions throughout your value chain in order to generate faster Return On Investment (ROI), and help grow more sustainable customer value and relationships.